Sex Offender Treatment and Assessment

 The goals of group therapy include:

-- Help the offender gain insight and understanding of their individual pathway which led to sexually offending.
+- Help the incarcerated individual gain insight and understanding of their individual pathway which led to sexually offending.

 - Develop, implement, and monitor both cognitive and behavioral interventions to recognize and intervene on their specific dynamic risk factors.

-- Teach relapse prevention and skills necessary for the offender to reduce, and control risk.
+- Teach relapse prevention and skills necessary for the incarcerated individual to reduce, and control risk.

-- Help the offender learn the attitudes, thinking skills, and behaviors necessary to live pro-socially.
+- Help the incarcerated individual learn the attitudes, thinking skills, and behaviors necessary to live pro-socially.

-- Help the offender prepare to use their new skills and knowledge in the community.
+- Help the incarcerated individual prepare to use their new skills and knowledge in the community.

 Additional specialty groups address sexual deviancy, life skills, self-regulation skills, co-occurring needs such as sexual deviancy, and chemical dependency, and other topics.

-- The offender must have been convicted of a sex offense for his or her current or a previous term of incarceration.
+- The incarcerated individual must have been convicted of a sex offense for his or her current or a previous term of incarceration.

 - He or she must be eligible for release at some future date.